pshamus/PSKeystore/README.md

 # Introduction
-Keystore is a simple, file-based secret/credential storage solution to assist with automation when using PowerShell scripts/modules.
+PSKeystore is a simple, file-based secret/credential storage solution to assist with automation when using PowerShell scripts/modules.

 ## Requirements
 - Windows PowerShell 5.0 or later.
 PowerShell Core is not supported at this time.